BBT-401 is under development as a treatment for ulcerative colitis.

 About the drug candidate

-BBT-401 is a once-daily orally administered pellino-1 protein protein inhibitor in Phase II clinical trials and is under development as a treatment for ulcerative colitis.
-BBT-401 is not absorbed systemically but designed to activate only in the digestive tract, which was confirmed during the pre-clinical studies and the Phase I clinical trial.
-Such limited distribution is expected to eliminate the side effects of inhibiting systemic inflammation by allowing selective suppression of inflammation in the large intestine (the site of the disease).
-The drug’s effect on inflammation and colonic mucosa regeneration was confirmed during the efficacy test, which utilized ulcerative colitis induced animal disease model.
+BBT-401 is a once-daily orally administered pellino-1 protein inhibitor, currently in Phase II clinical trials and is under development as a treatment for ulcerative colitis.
+BBT-401 is not absorbed systemically, rather its designed to activate only in the digestive tract - which was confirmed in both the pre-clinical studies and the Phase I clinical trial.
+Such localized distribution is expected to eliminate the side effects from systemic inhibition of inflammation by allowing selective suppression of inflammation in the large intestine (the site of the disease).
+The drug’s effect on inflammation and colonic mucosa regeneration was confirmed in ulcerative colitis-induced animal disease models

 The biological function of Pellino-1 proteins was identified by Korean researchers in 2006 and is known to play an important role in regulating the various proteins required for an inflammatory response.
 The Pellino-1 protein transmits external inflammatory signals to the cell nucleus, which is detected by receptors in immune cells.
-In abnormal chronic inflammatory conditions, our BBT-401 treatment bonded with Pellino-1 proteins to block the transmission of inflammatory signals, resulting in an anti-inflammatory effect.
+In abnormal chronic inflammatory conditions, BBT-401 binds with Pellino-1 to block the transmission of inflammatory signals, resulting in an anti-inflammatory effect.

-Additionally, Pellino-1 proteins play an important role in the transmission of inflammatory responses in microglia in patients with degenerative brain diseases, implying that Pellino-1 is a potential target protein for the treatment of various degenerative brain diseases.
+Additionally, Pellino-1 plays an important role in the transmission of inflammatory responses in microglia in patients with degenerative brain diseases, implying that Pellino-1 is a potential target protein for the treatment of various degenerative brain diseases.

 EventDate of PresentationPresentation